Do solar panels increase the value of your home?

 And if a solar installation helps your property’s EPC go up by two grades, it could add up to £17,500 to your home’s value.

 75% of properties in England and Wales have either a C or D rating.
-If your home is among them, a solar panel system will raise its value by 2% on average, adding more than £5,000 to its price tag.
+If your home is among them, a solar panel system could raise its value by 2% on average, adding more than £5,000 to its price tag.

 Rightmove